 Both Ubuntu and Mint also have their own app stores that make it easy to find and download new software.
 Gnome software (previously Ubuntu’s Software Center) comes with Ubuntu and Mint also offers Mint Software Manager(also responsible for updates) which is usually mistaken as a system tool instead of an app store.
 Both stores provide you with a ton of open source software for you to download and use.

 There are ten different official flavors of Ubuntu listed on their website.
-Besides the Unity desktop, you have alternatives that have their default DEs to GNOME, KDE, LXDE, XFCE, MATE, and MythTV.
+Besides the Gnome desktop, you have alternatives that have their default DEs KDE, LXDE, XFCE, MATE, and MythTV.
 There are also specialized distributions including Edubuntu for education community, Ubuntu Studio for multimedia production.
 There’s also Ubuntu Kylin for Chinese users.
 Linux Mint on the other hand comes in four main distros.
 There’s Cinnamon, MATE, KDE, and XFCE.

 Customization (default flavor)

 One great thing about Linux is the amount of customization it allows.
 With Ubuntu, most of this has been done away with in recent releases.
 You are quite limited on what you can tweak.
 Mint on the other hand has lots of settings that allow you to tweak everything down to the very little details of your interface.
 It customization is your thing, Mint does it way better.

 Performance (default flavor)

 Linux Mint most definitely has an edge when it comes to speed and performance.
 On a newer machine, the difference may be barely noticeable, but on older hardware, it will definitely feel faster.
 Ubuntu appears to run slower the older the machine gets.
 If you’re going to use Ubuntu on older hardware, I recommend you go in for Lubuntu or Xubuntu.